Zdaxia/Web-Arduino-Workshop/README.md

 4. Get your circuit ready (-pic.circuit) and link your arduino to computer.<br />
 ![alt tag](http://devices4inquiry.aisencc.com/wp-content/uploads/sites/6/2014/11/web-ard.png)<br />
 5. Download this repo.

+**Play with finished project:**
+  1. Download this repo.
+  2. Connect your Arduino with your computer.
+  3. Open “serialport.ino” in node-arduion-final>arduino>serialport.
+  4. Upload this code to your arduino.
+  5. Open your terminal.
+  6. Find the usb port arduino is using, type”/dev/tty.usbmodemfd131” in terminal.
+Save the port you are using.
+And save it to somewhere.

+        /dev/tty.usbmodemfd131

+  7. Change directory to  "node-arduino-final”.
+(You can type “cd” in terminal and drag "node-arduino-final” to your terminal )

+        cd node-arduino-final

+  8. Install modules

+        npm install

+  9. Open app.js change the “sPort" to your port which you find in step 6.

+  10. Start the server by runing:

+        node app.js

+  11. Open your browser type:

+        localhost:8888